-Related: Top 10 Best Two Way Radios of 2018
+Related: Top 10 Best Two Way Radios of 2019

 The handsets are extremely user-friendly and have a nice weight and feel to them.
 Included with the pack are two belt-clips, which attaches the handset to your belt (or bag strap, or clothing...) quite well.
 Selecting channels and sub-codes is straightforward whether you’re familiar with Two-Way Radios or new to them.
 Setting up a group does require a little programming, but is simple enough when following the guide.

 We tested the TLKR T80 Extreme in both an urban setting and in open countryside and the range provided is about as good as you’re going to get from a license free walkie talkie.
 Above 500 mW transmission power (for which a radio licence is required and the costs get drastically higher, the average range will only ever be 1-3kms in an urban environment and up to about 5kms in open flat countryside.
 This was consistent with what we experienced; providing just over 2km in Glasgow’s built up city centre; and just about 5km when we tested them out in flat open countryside.
-Unfortunately, the budget didn’t stretch to a mountaineering expedition up Kilimanjaro, Everest, or even Ben Nevis but we're pretty confident that the T80 Extreme would go the full distance of 10km (if not further) in optimum surroundings.
+Unfortunately, the budget didn’t stretch to a mountaineering expedition up Kilimanjaro, Everest, or even Ben Nevis.
+But we're confident that the T80 Extreme would go the full distance of 10km (if not further) in optimum surroundings.

 The Motorola TLKR T80 Extreme may be on the expensive side for a set of Two-Way radios but if you're looking for robust handsets, these are as solid as they come.
 The T80 Extreme are also likely to give you the longest range you're going to get (without incurring the costs of a license and compatible handset) and provide an impressive battery life.
 And if you like the look of the handset but don't require something quite so sophisticated, you can check out the some of the other models in the TLKR range.